fineboom1000/ROCKET/README.md

 Hey,

-this project was done when I was in highschool for a computer science class(Comp sci 30), and it was my second time ever working with anything Arduino.
+this project was done when I was in highschool for a computer science class(Comp sci 30), and it was my second time ever working with anything Arduino—which I note, this was my second time coding.

 I completed this with a good friend and do not take full credit for anything here; I do note that we practically did everything together, with the exception of pressing buttons on our keyboards and soldering.